When things go wrong with OneNote, as they occasionally may, there are a few steps you can take to remedy the situation.

 One issue that comes up increasingly is the problem of printing to OneNote when you have a 64-bit operating system installed.
 For quite some time this was a problem for OneNote 2007 users who were running on Vista or Windows 7, 64-bit.
 But then OneNote PM David Rasumussen rode to the rescue in his blog entry here...

-Note that this is not an issue with the new 64-bit version of Microsoft OneNote 2010.
+Note that this is not an issue with the new 64-bit version of Microsoft OneNote 2010 or later.

 Where are OneNote Files Saved?